mlgoth/docked-isc-dhcpd/README.md

 ```

 `/etc/dhcp/dhcpd.conf` must exist before starting the container.
 A sample one is
-provided - copy it to `/etc/dhcp/dhcpd.conf` and edit to suit your setup.
-Editing
+provided when you clone from git - copy it to `/etc/dhcp/dhcpd.conf` and edit
-the first subnat range declaration in the example file to match your local
+it to suit your setup.
+Updating the first subnet range declaration in the
-network will be sufficient to get your own DHCP-server up and running.
+example file to match your local network will be sufficient to get your own
+DHCP-server up and running.

 Starting the container